The Friendly Associations

 Professor Denys Montandon

-Denys Montandon is a physician, specialist in general surgery and in plastic, reconstructive and aesthetic surgery, former Professor and Head of the Department of Plastic Surgery at the University Hospitals of Geneva (HUG).
+Denys Montandon is a doctor, a specialist in general surgery and in plastic, reconstructive and aesthetic surgery, a former professor and head of the Department of Plastic Surgery at the Geneva University Hospitals (HUG).

 Website: www.denysmontandon.com

-Author of several books and numerous works related to his specialty, he currently devotes himself to the history and challenges of his profession by publishing essays and articles adapted to a wide audience.
+He is the author of several books and a good deal of research related to his speciality, and is currently devoting himself to the history of his profession and the challenges facing it by publishing essays and articles for a wide audience.

-He is also the president of the association “Les amis de Sentinelles”.
+He is also the chair of the association “The Friends of Sentinelles”.

 AEMV

-The Association d’entraide des mutilés du visage (AEMV) was founded in 1979 by Prof. Denys Montandon and Fernand Pittet, in order to help people disfigured by a congenital malformation, an accident, a tumor or a disease.
-Although mainly focused on surgical reconstruction, the AEMV, since its foundation, has endeavored to put all the means at its disposal to help the patients concerned to overcome their handicap.
+The Association d’entraide des mutilés du visage (AEMV) (Self-Help Association for Disfigured People) was set up in 1979 by Professor Denys Montandon and Fernand Pittet, in order to help people who had been disfigured either by a congenital malformation, an accident, a tumour or an illness.
+Although it focuses mainly on surgical reconstruction, from its foundation the AEMV has endeavoured to make every effort to help patients overcome their disabilities.

 Website: www.aemv.ch